LeslieDancey/fme-server-FULL/format_selection.md

 Under Add Feature Type(s), ensure Copy from Reader feature type definition is selected.

 Click OK again to close the Add Writer dialog.

+**4. Edit Feature Type**

+When a new Writer is added with Copy from Reader selected, the writer inherits the schema of the specified reader feature type.

+Click the cog wheel icon on the Writer feature type to open the properties dialog.

+In this dialog uncheck the Dynamic Properties parameter and then type AirphotoMosaic for the Raster File Name.

+**5. Connect Feature Type**

+In the workspace, connect the new feature type to the RasterMosaicker Output port.